 Non-degree special students are those who choose to take coursework and are not registered in a program of study that leads to a degree.
 Non-degree special students must submit an application for admission for each academic year of study.Full-time special students pay the full-time academic fee.
 Special students enrolling on a part-time basis will pay for each course or half-course.
 Fees paid as a special student cannot be applied to any subsequent degree program.
 Refund dates are different for part-time special students; check the Student Accounts website for details.

 Before applying, you should identify the courses you wish to take and obtain approval from the graduate unit offering the course.

 - Full-time special students must have completed an appropriate bachelor’s degree with good academic standing (mid B), from a recognized university.
 At least two letters of reference are required for full-time special students.

 - Part-time special students must hold an appropriate bachelor’s degree, or its equivalent, from a recognized university.
 Applicants who are accepted with less than mid-B standing are not normally considered admissible to a master’s degree at a later date.

 - Other qualifications as specified by a graduate unit.

 Some graduate units require a Graduate Records Examination (GRE).
 Check with your graduate unit.

 If English is not your primary language and you graduated from a non-Canadian university where the language of instruction and examination was not English, then you must demonstrate your proficiency in English.
 See more details on English-language proficiency testing.

 The University of Toronto offers an online admissions application to make the process quick and simple for potential students.
+(For programs with a start date in January 2022 or May 2022, please use this link.)
 Before beginning the application, we advise that you carefully read the application instructions, requirements, and deadlines for your chosen academic program provided on the program’s website.

 See also FAQs.